aclements/latexrun/README.md

 latexrun doesn't always track files that *don't* exist, so it may not re-run LaTeX after a file gets created.
-Currently the best solution is to latexrun --clean-all, though this it obviously sub-optimal.
+Currently the best solution is to `latexrun --clean-all`, though this it obviously sub-optimal.

 Command-line usage errors when calling latex appear before "This is pdfTeX" and are not logged and therefore often not reported.